Current Time in Zaragoza, Spain

 What currency does Zaragoza use?

-How far ahead is Zaragoza from London?
+How far ahead is Zaragoza, Spain from Tokyo?